ReDI-School/intro-java/lesson5/for_while.md

 We hope the following exercises clarify this.

-*Note:* these exercises don't cover _for each_, that is a different statement we will see and use after we introduce collections, like [ArrayLists]({% link /lesson8/index.md %}).
+*Note:* these exercises don't cover _for each_, that is a different statement we will see and use after we introduce collections, in lesson 8.

 *Note:* each exercise can be solved by using both `for` and `while`, but only one should be preferred.